guilhermebkel/uno-game/README.md

 - Git Commit Message Linter
 - ESLint

-## 🌇 Case Study
-**What the user is supposed to do**
-1. Go to Dashboard
-2. Create a new room
-3. Get into the created room
-5. Start playing after the room gets filled

-**What the user can do**
-- See the existing rooms
-- Send messages to the chat
-- See the messages sent to the chat
-- Invite friends to play together
-- Make automatized plays if he is AFK

-**What the user can not do**
-- Make an invalid play (not allowed by server)

-**Business rules**
-- A room only exists if there's at least one player inside it

 ## 👣 Project Scope

 - [X] Implementing a basic Table Page which I can use to move and buy cards.